starship/starship/docs/ru-RU/config/README.md

 ## Длительность команды

-Модуль `cmd_duration` показывает время исполнения последней команды. Модуль будет показан только, если команда заняла более двух секунд, или если задан параметр `min_time`.
+The `cmd_duration` module shows how long the last command took to execute.
+The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: warning Не подключайте ловушку DEBUG к Bash
+::: warning Do not hook the DEBUG trap in Bash

-Если вы испоьзуете Starship в `bash`, не подключайте ловушку `DEBUG` после запуска `eval $(starship init $0)`, иначе этот модуль сломается.
+If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.

 :::

-Пользователи Bash, которым нужна функциональность, подобная preexec, могут использовать [фреймворк bash_preexec от rcaloras](https://github.com/rcaloras/bash-preexec). Просто определите массивы `preexec_functions` и `precmd_functions` перед запуском `eval $(starship init $0)`, а затем продолжайте нормально.
+Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
+Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Опции